metaplex-foundation/umi/docs/kinobi.md

 serializer.deserialize(myBuffer);
 ```

 For instructions, the name of the type is suffixed with `InstructionData` and, for accounts, it is suffixed with `AccountData`.
-This allows the unsuffixed account name to be used as a `Account<T>` type.
+This allows the unsuffixed account name to be used as an `Account<T>` type.
 For example, if you have a `Token` account and a `Transfer` instruction on your program, you will get the following types and serializers.

 ```ts
 // For accounts.